 Please click here to go to the meditation page if you want to learn to meditate, or deepen your practice

-Tuesday evenings, drop in class.
+We have a weekly drop in class on Tuesday evenings.
 Total beginners are very welcome.
 You do not need to “be a Buddhist”, or even to know anything about Buddhism or meditation.
 You don’t need to bring anything, and chairs are provided to sit on.

 This is held at Millbridge Rooms (opposite the Hertford Theatre).
 Get there between 7.00pm and 7.15pm.
 We will have a tea and biscuit break half way through and finish the evening at 9.45 pm.
 Click here for more information about the location and parking.
 This class is co-ordinated by Keith.

 If you want to join our online community, please do some (or preferably all) of the following:

 - sign up to our email list on the right.
 You will then get an email, and you have to click the link in it to confirm ————————-> We normally send out one or two emails a month to let people know what is going on

 - Visit https://www.meetup.com/Hertford-Buddhist-Meditation/ and click “join us”, and RSVP when you are coming to our meetings.
 You can use first name only, and don’t need a photo.
 This is an excellent free site, and helps us stay connected with each other.
 You can also message each other and/or leave comments etc.